hafnium49/mcp_server_feedly/README.md

         "/path/to/mcp_server_feedly/server.ts"
       ],
       "env": {
-        "FEEDLY_TOKEN": "YOUR_TOKEN_HERE"
+        "FEEDLY_TOKEN": "YOUR_TOKEN_HERE",
+        "PORT": "8081"
       }
     }
   }
 }
 ```

 `url` tells Claude Desktop where to reach the server. `command` and `args` allow the app to start it automatically.
 Replace the path with the location of `server.ts` on your system and set `FEEDLY_TOKEN` to your Feedly token.
+Set `PORT` if you want the server to listen on something other than `8080` and update `url` accordingly.

 You can copy `claude_desktop_config.example.json` from this repository as a starting point.